telerik/teststudio-docs/docs/general-information/test-results/executive-dashboard.md

 ### Project View

 In the Project View you see all remotely executed test list results per project.
-They are sorted first by favorites ![Favorites][4] and then by the **Last Run Start Time** column.
+They are sorted first by **Favorites** (the star icon) and then by the **Last Run Start Time** column.
 The field selections and favorites are saved locally per browser and per selected project.

 ![Project View][5]